knoxa/knoxa.github.io/text/war-diary/11-Bde/1914/index.md

 # 11<sup>th</sup> Brigade War Diary, 1914

-Selected transcripts from the 11<sup>th</sup> Infantry Brigade War Diary from World War I held at The National Archive (TNA).

-See the [index](1914-index.xhtml) of PDF files downloaded from TNA, and links to transcribed documents below.
+Selected transcripts from the 11<sup>th</sup> Infantry Brigade War Diary for 1914, held at The National Archive (TNA).
+There is a [catalogue](1914-index.xhtml) of the relevant source PDF files downloaded from TNA.
+Links to transcribed documents are below.

 ## Monthly Diary Entries